 * SHINE: A fan blowing directly at your cookies on low-medium speed will give your icing a nice subtle sheen.
 An air purifier is even better, as it filters out any dust in the air that can possibly get onto your cookies.

 * COLOURING YOUR ICING: The best way to colour your icing, hands down, is gel dye.
 Popular brands include Wilton, Pro Gel (by Rainbow Dust), Chef Master, and AmeriColor - my personal favourite is Chef Master and AmeriColor - their gel colours are very concentrated and a little goes a long way.
+Powdered pigments are becoming increasingly popular, such as The Sugar Art Master Elite brand.

 Decorating Materials: The Basics